elastic/kibana/rfcs/text/0003_handler_interface.md

   http route handler, this would include the incoming request object.
 - The context object is marked as `Partial<Context>` because the contexts available will vary depending on which plugins are enabled.
+- This type is a convention, not a concrete type.
+The `core` key should have a known interface that is declared in the service owner's specific Context type.

 ## Registering new contexts